enasequence/read_docs/faq/taxonomy_requests.rst

 Environmental Samples
 ---------------------

 If you are submitting a metagenomic sample (e.g. for metagenomic reads) there are numerous metagenomic taxa.
 You should use one of these for this purpose: visit the `"metagenomes" tax node
-<https://www.ebi.ac.uk/ena/browser/view/Taxon:408169>`_, click the *Tax tree* tab and use the arrow icons to expand
+<https://www.ebi.ac.uk/ena/browser/view/Taxon:408169?show=tax-tree>`_, and use the arrow icons to expand the categories.
-the categories.

 .. image:: images/tax_p01.png
    :align: center